-- · Arteriolar occlusion.
+- Arteriolar occlusion.

-- · Cotton-wool spots.
+- Cotton-wool spots.

-- · Superficial and deep retinal haemorrhages.
+- Superficial and deep retinal haemorrhages.

-- · Optic nerve involvement.
+- Optic nerve involvement.

 - Proliferative retinopathy may develop in the long term.

-- Referral toophthalmology for confirmation of diagnosis with fluorescein angiography (FFA) and optical coherence tomography (OCT). - Exclude other causes of vascular disease measure blood pressure and blood sugar.
+- Referral to ophthalmology for confirmation of diagnosis with fluorescein angiography (FFA) and optical coherence tomography (OCT). - Exclude other causes of vascular disease measure blood pressure and blood sugar.

-Possibletemporaryreductioninexudationwithanti-VEGFtherapyorintravitrealtriamcinolone.
-Pan retinal photocoagulation (PRP) may be required for proliferative retinopathy.
-Long-term follow-up required unless the eyes are stable following PRP.
+- Possible temporary reduction in exudation with anti-VEGF therapy or intravitreal steroid - Panretinal photocoagulation (PRP) may be required for proliferative retinopathy. - Long-term follow-up required unless the eyes are stable following PRP.